 Employment contracts in the Philippines

 While oral contracts are permissible, best practice is to have a strong, written employment contract in English.
 The contract should clearly outline the terms of the employee’s compensation, benefits, and termination requirements.
-All salary and compensation figures must be stated in Philippine pesos (PHP).
+Salary and compensation should be stated in Philippine pesos (PHP) as the controlling amount.
+A foreign-currency equivalent may be included for reference only, if needed.

 The Labor Code distinguishes between Filipino managerial and rank-and-file employees.
-Rank-and-file employees are entitled to statutory benefits such as overtime pay, night shift differential, holiday pay, and a mandatory 5-day service incentive leave.
+Rank-and-file employees are entitled to statutory benefits such as overtime pay, night shift differential, holiday pay, and 5 days of paid service incentive leave after at least 1 year of service, unless an equivalent or better paid leave benefit applies.
 While managerial employees are not automatically entitled to these, employers can offer them as part of a competitive compensation package, provided it is stipulated in the employment contract.
 EOR products and services guide employers on legal obligations and benefits for Filipino workers, ensuring all necessary steps are covered.

 Working hours in the Philippines

-In the Philippines, the standard workweek is 40 hours, based on an 8-hour day, as per legal regulations.
-Employees who work beyond 8 hours are entitled to overtime pay at 125% of their hourly rate.
+In the Philippines, normal hours of work are up to 8 hours per day.
+The standard workweek is generally 6 days or 48 hours, with at least 24 consecutive hours of rest after 6 consecutive normal workdays.
+Employees who work beyond 8 hours in a day are generally entitled to overtime pay at 125% of their regular hourly rate.
+Higher rates may apply for overtime on a rest day, special day, or regular holiday.
 Work performed on a designated rest day is compensated at 130% of the regular rate.
 Employers generally cannot offer compensatory time off in lieu of overtime pay.
 Using an AI-powered EOR service ensures compliance with both local and global employment standards.

 Holidays in the Philippines